The Picture of Dorian Gray: Summary

 James begins to stalk Dorian, who starts to fear for his life.
 During a shooting party, a hunter accidentally kills James, who was lurking in a thicket.
 On returning to London, Dorian tells the elderly Lord Henry that he will live righteously from now on.
 His new probity begins with deliberately not breaking the heart of Hetty Merton, his current romantic interest.
-Dorian wonders if his newly found goodness has rescinded the corruption in the picture but when he looks at it, he sees an even uglier image of himself.
+Dorian wonders if his newly-found goodness has rescinded the corruption in the picture but when he looks at it, he sees an even uglier image of himself.
 From that, Dorian understands that he can never be truly redeemed as he only wishes to be absolved of his sins, without truly believing that what he has done is wrong.
 Deciding that only a full confession will suffice, Dorian finds the knife with which he murdered Basil and stabs the picture in a bout of fury.

-His servants awaken on hearing a cry from the locked room; on the street, a passerby who also heard it calls the police.
+His servants awaken on hearing a cry from the locked room; on the street, a passerby also hears it and calls the police.
 On entering the locked room, the servants find an old man stabbed in the heart, his figure withered and decrepit.
 They identify the corpse as Dorian only by the rings on the fingers, while the portrait beside him is beautiful again.